 The episode opens pretty much where we left off last week, with Sitch continuing to prove his psycho nature by claiming that he's figured out how Snooki is the one talking shit behind his back.
 The problem with this, and with most of the season as a whole, is that Sitch keeps blaming everybody else for the reason his life sucks, and he goes on and on about how he's a villain because someone has to be, but then he does nothing but concoct more made-up drama in his head.
 In reality, we're pretty sure Snooki has no ill feelings towards Sitch despite the fact that he's tried to mess with her relationship numerous times, but your boy Mike doesn't seem to see it that way.
 This is what normal people call a delusion, and it needs to be treated with massive therapy.
 Or, perhaps, he's as bored filming these episodes as we are watching them, so he has to create this drama in his own head just so he won't go crazy from the monotony of everything!
-It's unlikely, but a better explanation than the more likely "He's just crazy."
-Whatever.
+It's unlikely, but a

 In an effort to get revenge against Snooki, Sitch decides Deena is the way to get to her.
 He makes a call to his brother, who is dating Deena's sister, and gets some information about her, most of which is bleeped out.
 Thus, we're not actually sure what's going on.
 We might be able to guess if we cared enough, but this show doesn't exactly merit the exertion of brain cells.